Trump Paid No Federal Income Tax In 10 Of Last 15 Years, And When He Did, It Wasn't Much: NYT

 Garten said that Trump had paid tens of millions of dollars in personal taxes to the federal taxes which included “millions in personal taxes since announcing his candidacy in 2015.”

-Why It Matters: The Times, in a 2019 report, claimed that every year between 1985 to 1994 Trump reported negative adjusted gross income on his tax returns, which grew as new losses were added to the preceding years.
+Why It Matters: The Times claims that every year between 1985 to 1994 Trump reported negative adjusted gross income on his tax returns, which grew as new losses were added to the preceding years.

 The newspaper alleged that Trump used the stacked-up losses as a tax avoidance coupon — using previous years' losses to claim exemptions and refunds.